Yukun-Huang/Person-Attribute-Recognition-MarketDuke/README.md

 ## FAQ

-### Why attribute order in import_Market1501Attribute.py is different for train and test data?
+### 1. Why attribute order in import_Market1501Attribute.py is different for train and test data?

 The label order in import_Market1501Attribute.py is consistent with the attribute order of the dataset.

 You can load market_attribute.mat in MATLAB and print "market_attribute.train" or "market_attribute.test" to obtain these orders.

+### 2. Why predictions in the Market-1501 dataset have 30 attributes instead of 27?

+This repo consider attribute prediction as multiple binary classification, but some attribute have more than two categories.

+For example, attribute 'age' in Market-1501 has four categories: young(1), teenager(2), adult(3), old(4).
+So it can be split into four attributes: 'young', 'teenager', 'adult' and 'old'.

+That's why preds of Market-1501 has 30 attributes.

 ## Reference